munishpatel/FarmX/README.md

-# FarmX
+# FarmR.ai

-FarmX is a full-stack application designed to manage farm-related activities.
+FarmR.ai is a full-stack application designed to manage farm-related activities.
 This project includes a backend built with Node.js and Express, and a frontend built with React Native using Expo.

 ---